miking-lang/miking-ipm/README.md

 To write the dot code for some data of type `model`, use one of these commands:

-- 	`modelPrintDot "YOUR-DATA" "RENDER-DIRECTION"`

-	Where _"YOUR-DATA"_ data of type `model` as defined above, and "RENDER-DIRECTION" takes one of the following values: "TB", "RL", "BT", "LR".

--	`modelPrintDotWithOptions "YOUR-DATA" "RENDER-DIRECTION" ["OPTIONS"]`
+-	`modelPrintDot "YOUR-DATA" ["OPTIONS"]`

-	Which allows you to enter settings for the nodes. _["OPTIONS"]`_ is a seqence of two element tuples, the first element refers to the name of the vertex, the second should be a string with space separated custom graphviz settings.
+	Where _"YOUR-DATA"_ data of type `model` as defined above. _`["OPTIONS"]`_ is a seqence of two element tuples, the first element refers to the name of the vertex, the second should be a string with space separated custom graphviz settings.
 The different settings could be found in the documentation at <a href="https://graphviz.org/documentation/">graphviz.org</a>.
+If you're not interested in adding any customizes settings, just pass an empty sequence `[]`.

-- `modelPrintDotSimulateTo "YOUR-DATA" "STEPS" "RENDER-DIRECTION" ["OPTIONS"]`
+- `modelPrintDotSimulateTo "YOUR-DATA" "STEPS" ["OPTIONS"]`

 	Which simulates going through _"STEPS"_ steps of the input.
+(Only available for NFA/DFA).

 	**Note**: only works for NFA/DFA/BTree